surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

   - di — dependency injection containers.
   - data - contains:
     - converters - classes for mapping data from DTO in entity and vice versa.
-These classes extends the abstract class `Converter`.
+These classes extend the abstract class `Converter`.
     - repositories - repositories relevant to the feature.
   - domain — contains:
     - entities — business data models.